Last Updated on August 4, 2022 by Heather

 When is Epcot Food and Wine Festival?

-New Festival Marketplace Food Booths
+Marketplace Food and Wine Festival Booths

 As always there are a ton of new food dishes coming to the festival this year at the 30 global marketplace booths around world showcase and future world.
-Let me start by talking about three new booths for 2019.

 Our first new booth for this year at Epcot Food and Wine Festival will be located over in Canada and called the Appleseed Orchard. this will be located adjacent to LaSalle yay but I believe it will be outside.
 To call it a new booth is a little bit of a stretch because this location will serve up craft beers, ciders, and wines as we’ve seen at the Festival Center.
-We will see some returning labels here like the MIA beer company but the selection of products will focus on apple flavors of course.

 The Alps Marketplace Booth